katehu/katehu.github.io/proxies.md

 *European Journal of Epidemiology*, Jun, 1-14 (2021). <br/>
 *<small> This article includes methods and software for improving inference precision by leveraging auxiliary variables.<small> <br/>

-Norman Breslow and **Jie Kate Hu** <br/>
-"Survival Analysis of Case-Control Data: A Sample Survey Approach" [[link]](https://www.mn.uio.no/math/english/research/groups/statistics-data-science/handbook-of-case-control-studies/chapter-17/)<br/>
-*Handbook of Statistical Methods for Case-Control Studies*, Chapman and Hall/CRC, (2018). <br/>

 **Jie Hu** <br/>
 "A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/> PhD Diss.*University of Washington ResearchWorks Archive* (2014). <br/>
-<small> Chapters 4, 5, 6 include methods and results for improving prediction precision from survival models by leveraging auxiliary variables.<small><br/>
+<small> Chapters 4, 5, 6 include methods and results for improving inference and prediction precision in semiparametric models by leveraging auxiliary variables.<small><br/>

-## Use auxiliary information to improve study designs<a name="study-design"></a>
+## Use auxiliary information to improve sampling designs<a name="study-design"></a>

 **Hu, J**, Jerkins, J, Goebel, N. Routing Method for Mobile Monitoring Platforms --- A scalable sampling method that dispatches a fleet of vehicles to collect environmental data unbiasedly (U. S. Application Serial No.17/332789) [[link]](https://uspto.report/patent/app/20210377708) <br/>
 *<small> This patent proposes an idea to use nearby air quality monitoring stations to determine the sampling time and weights for measuring hyperlocal air quality in each neighborhood with mobile sensing platforms <small> <br/>